eduardosilva/entity-framework-guide/README.md

 * Create DbSet properties in your context only about classes which you'll really need.

-* There are some classes which you never will do write operations (e.g. Views).
+* There are some classes which you never will write operations (e.g. Views).
 In these cases, you should use read-only DbQuery to expose them.

 ```c#
 public virtual DbQuery<IndividualCustomer> IndividualCustomers { get { return Set<IndividualCustomer>().AsNoTracking(); } }
 ```

 * Load automatically conventions and configurations in the modelBuilder method:

 ```c#
  protected override void OnModelCreating(DbModelBuilder modelBuilder)
         {